Dog-Friendly Perth, WA: Visiting Perth with a Dog

 Find out more about visiting Fremantle with your dog

-4. Head to the Swan Valley
+4. Visit the Swan Valley

 With a wide variety of cellar doors, breweries, distilleries and local produce stores, there’s plenty of dog-friendly options.
 Ask at the visitor centre for tips on dog-friendly wineries, or check directly with the wineries that you plan to visit.